ePages-de/epages-devportal/_posts/2021/2021-04-06-the-x-factor-or-how-i-learned-to-stop-worrying-and-love-the-backend.md

 ---

 It was autumn 2020.
-I had been at ePages for almost six years, and always in the same frontend team.
+I had been at ePages for almost six years, and always in the same team.
+We were doing exlusively frontend, and had a great time together.
-You could say I was ready for some change.
+Still, after all those years, I was ready for something new.
 So when our Scrum Masters started asking around who could imagine joining a new, cross-functional team, I was immediately up for it.
 Five months ago, the new team started to work.
 Time to recapulate the journey since then.